Press "Enter" to skip to content

 \] The assumption of being a diffusion or reversible allows to transform the LSI into a $p$-homogeneous statement by a simple power change of function.
 The hypercontractivity inequality is an equality at time $t=0$, and the LSI is its infinitesimal version, via $L=\partial_{t=0}P_t$.
 The same holds for all $t$ due to the Markov nature of the semigroup and the invariance of $\mu$.

-Still in the reversible Markovian context, the LSI is also equivalent to the sub-exponential decay in time of the relative entropy along the dynamics, namely, denoting $f_t:=P_t(f)$ for $f\geq0$,
+Still in the reversible Markovian context, the LSI is also equivalent to the sub-exponential decay in time of relative entropy along the dynamics, namely, with $f_t:=P_t(f)$, $f\geq0$, $\int f\mathrm{d}\mu=1$ :

 $$